Reservations: 10:00 – 18:00 (Sun-Fri)

 The permanent exhibition on display traces the history of the Stasi and its relationship with the SED – the ruling Socialist Unity Party.
 Here you will learn about who the Stasi was, their reason for existing, how they functioned and who were their targets.
 With this guided tour you will be introduced to the very complicated and nuanced subject matter which is often missed when exploring this period of German history.

-Embark on a weekly adventure every Tuesday in April with our Circus Hostel reception team, exploring one of Berlin’s beloved indoor market halls—a winter tradition not to be missed!
+Embark on an adventure with our Circus team, exploring one of Berlin’s beloved indoor market halls—a Berlin tradition not to be missed!

 Join us for a cozy and unforgettable evening of exploration in the heart of Berlin!